nss-evening-cohort-14/nautilus-explorer-dashboard-nautilus-explorer-dashboard/README.md

 * As a user, I should be able to read all my log entries.
 * As a user, I should be able to edit my log entries.
 * As a user, I should be able to delete my log entries.
-* As a user, I should be able to share my long entries.
+* As a user, I should be able to share my log entries.

 #### Environmental Data
 * As a user, I should be able to add environmental readings (latitude, longitude, temperature, depth, current, pressure).